ChrstphrHll/npc_gen/students/Edyrm Iolas.md

 ---
 # Edyrm Iolas
 ### Description
-- Half-Elf Artificer from Aldercrown Empire
+- Half-Elf Artificer from Beleriand
 - 2nd year Diplomacy student in Burk
 - shoulder length curly auburn hair that's wild, Pale Gray eyes, and Light Tan skin
 - Is Seraphic and Unpolished, and has Might as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes